vuemodel/core/packages/core/src/actions/03-index.md

 <script setup>
-import IndexResourcesBasicRaw from './examples/IndexResourcesBasic.vue?raw' import IndexResourcesBasic from './examples/IndexResourcesBasic.vue'
+import IndexBasicRaw from './examples/IndexBasic.vue?raw' import IndexBasic from './examples/IndexBasic.vue'

-import IndexResourcesIncludesRaw from './examples/IndexResourcesIncludes.vue?raw' import IndexResourcesIncludes from './examples/IndexResourcesIncludes.vue'
+import IndexWithsRaw from './examples/IndexWiths.vue?raw' import IndexWiths from './examples/IndexWiths.vue'

-import IndexResourcesNestedIncludesRaw from './examples/IndexResourcesNestedIncludes.vue?raw' import IndexResourcesNestedIncludes from './examples/IndexResourcesNestedIncludes.vue'
+import IndexNestedRaw from './examples/IndexNested.vue?raw' import IndexNested from './examples/IndexNested.vue'

-import IndexResourcesFilterIncludedRaw from './examples/IndexResourcesFilterIncluded.vue?raw' import IndexResourcesFilterIncluded from './examples/IndexResourcesFilterIncluded.vue'
+import IndexFilterWithsRaw from './examples/IndexFilterWiths.vue?raw' import IndexFilterWiths from './examples/IndexFilterWiths.vue'

-import IndexResourcesAndOrIncludeRaw from './examples/IndexResourcesAndOrInclude.vue?raw' import IndexResourcesAndOrInclude from './examples/IndexResourcesAndOrInclude.vue'
+import IndexAndOrWithRaw from './examples/IndexAndOrWith.vue?raw' import IndexAndOrWith from './examples/IndexAndOrWith.vue'

-import IndexResourcesPaginationRaw from './examples/IndexResourcesPagination.vue?raw' import IndexResourcesPagination from './examples/IndexResourcesPagination.vue'
+import IndexPaginationRaw from './examples/IndexPagination.vue?raw' import IndexPagination from './examples/IndexPagination.vue'
 </script>

 # Index Resources

-When indexing a resource, you'll likely want [`useIndexResources()`](../composables/02-use-index-resources.md).
+When indexing a resource, you'll likely want [`useIndex()`](../composables/02-use-indexer.md).
 However at times we can't use the composition api.
-For that, we have `indexResources()`.
+For that, we have `index()`.

 ::: warning
 Some backends do not support all the features on this page